 The externship in this program is a credit-earning course.
 Externship sites are assigned to students based on the availability of sites at the time of the course.
-All students must complete an externship (150 clinical hours) in order to graduate.
+All students must complete an externship (150-160 clinical hours (depending on state requirements)) in order to graduate.
 Students will generally do their externship at a doctor's office, clinic, pharmacy, hospital, or other healthcare-related facility.
 This gives graduates exposure to working with patients or general medical procedures and practices, such as insurance, coding and billing, phlebotomy, etc. Although externships are not required by most states for subjects taught in the Medical Specialties program, they are a requirement for graduation.

-The clinical site must be procured prior to MSC 298, Clinical Procedures I. The site will be used for all necessary clinical rotations.
+The clinical site will be used for all necessary clinical rotations.
 Since continuity within clinical sites is of the utmost importance for student success, site changes should occur only under extenuating circumstances (for example, if a student moves to another state or if another facility is needed to complete all procedural competency evaluations).
 IU does not guarantee immediate clinical placement in the event an additional clinical site is needed.